jjcpagtakhan/slack_sns_zabbix/README.md

 ```

 ### No notification received
 Check out the log file to see if the alert has satisfied the defined conditions.
-Verify account permissioned and URLs.
+Verify account permissions, channel and URLs.
 Do neccessary adjustments if needed.

 ## Acknowledgement
 This work is referenced from https://github.com/ericoc/zabbix-slack-alertscript